tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/ios_access/ios_xg_idfa_intl.md

 4.Limit Ad Tracking setting in iOS

-This item is an acknowledgment item and needs to be selected.
+This is an acknowledgment item and must be selected.